ahmedMOsamy/store/README.md

 ## Set up

+- `docker-compose up` to start the docker container
 - `npm install` to install all dependencies
 - `npm run db-up` to set up the database
 - `npm run build` to build the app